buildbuddy-io/buildbuddy/docs/enterprise-api.md

   string visibility = 5;
   // If true, start the workflow but do not wait for the status to be returned. bool async = 6;
+  // These env vars will be applied to each action that is run.
+If there is a
+  // conflict between an env var set here and in buildbuddy.yaml, these
+  // overrides will take precedence.
+Otherwise all env vars set in
+  // buildbuddy.yaml will still apply.
+  map<string, string> env = 7;
 }
 ```